vincentisambart/osx-box-bootstrap/README.md

     * Disable "Reopen windows when logged back in"
 * Check `Activity Monitor` to see if there are any unnecessary daemon processes, which consume significant CPU/Memory
+* Disable macOS SIP (System Integration Protection).
+    * You can do it in Recovery mode:
+        * When the VM boots hold: Command+R
+        * This should boot macOS into Recovery mode
+        * If you can't press&hold Cmd+R fast enough search for a solution for the virtualization tool.
+          In case of vSphere you can find a guide in the "VMware vSphere specific/Disable macOS SIP (System Integration Protection) in vSphere" section above.
+    * Once Recover mode boots select Utilities -> Terminal
+    * And run the command: csrutil disable

 ## Provisioning